-More and more people, plaintiffs and defendants alike, leave their electronic fingerprints on the Internet.
+What is email forensics?
+More and more people, plaintiffs and defendants alike, leave their electronic fingerprints in the Internet.
 Web-based email stored by Internet Service Providers (ISPs) can be a fruitful source of smoking gun evidence.
 Popular email services like Gmail, Yahoo!
-Mail, Outlook.com (reinvented Hotmail), GoDaddy, even the classic AOL Mail, yield impeachment opportunities at trial and give you a clear advantage in court or arbitration.
+Mail, Outlook.com, GoDaddy, even the classic AOL Mail, yield impeachment opportunities at trial.
+They give you a clear advantage in court or arbitration.